qtnc/6pad2/doc/python-scripting-api.md

 	Note that this event occurs after the status event of a specific page. title (str text):
 :	Called when the title of the application window is about to be changed.
-The title which is going to be set is passed in the callback, and you can return a new text string to overwrite what will be shown on the title bar of the application window.
+The title which is going to be set is passed in the callback, and you can return a new text string to overwrite what will be shown on the title bar of the application window. fileDropped (str file, int x, int y):
+:	Called when a file has been dragged from windows explorer and dropped onto the application window, or when a file from windows explorer is copied and pasted into the application  window.
+The callback receives the file name, and the mouse coordinates of the drop.
+In case of a clipboard operation, coordinates are (0;0).
+	By returning True, the normal action is taken, i.e. open the dragged file in 6pad++.
+You can return False to prevent this action from happening.
+	Note that this event is only triggered if no similar event is registered for the current page or if it returned True.

 # Page class
 ## Methods